Made in China (2009 film): Critical reception

 Melanie Addington, a writer for the Oxford Eagle and assistant director for Oxford Film Festival in 2009, wrote that "instead of just squashing Johnson’s dreams, the audience travels along with him as a sort of business coming-of-age story.
 His naivety charms us and we hope along with him that things may work out."
 Addington further gave notice to director Krant's influence on Made in China citing that: "Her own ingenuity helped mark the film as a stand out at festivals this year."
 Made in China is "a very American story set in China" Addington describes and she credited Jackson Keuhn and Dan Sumpter' performances for helping to "make the film what it is – a charming all American tale."
 Scott Roxborough of The Hollywood Reporter called the film a "globalization comedy" and "crowd-pleaser", referring to it as a story of an inventor "who follows his American dream all the way to Shanghai."
 Film producer Ted Hope said that as much as Made in China was "ambitious, inventive, funny and moving", the center of the film "Jackson’s comic and committed star turn."
 Hope referred to both Kuehn and Krant as "the real deal" and recommended Made in China to audiences as a piece of "diverse & unique film culture" which showcased ambitious indie film-making, one that created a lot from very little.

 Duane Byrge of The Hollywood Reporter praised the two main actors’ performances for how convincing they were, with Jackson Kuehn as the good-natured Texan and Sumpter as a versatile scammer.
 Byrge also gave credit to the “zingy, light” music done by Matt Mariano, which he said contributed to the “aw-shucks whimsy” of the film.
 Ray Pride of Newcity Film describes Made in China as “micro-budgeted yet inspired” and “small but sure-footed”.
-The film’s cinematography, shot on the run, had mixed reception: with some, like Byrge and Pride, appreciative of its “droll” and composition whilst others like Variety's Alissa Simon criticizing it for being amateurish.
-Despite acknowledging the film’s achievements at the SXSW Film Festival, Simon was also quick to point out how “limited production values and amateurish thespian will likely confine it to the fest circuit”.